 Bircher Muesli with Berries

-You can even add a dollop of greek yogurt to your muesli for extra creaminess; it pairs well with fruits and compote.
+Add a dollop of Greek yogurt to your muesli for extra creaminess; it pairs well with fruits and compote.

-This is a great recipe to make in advance.
-You can either make the portions you need the night before or make more and keep them in the refrigerator (before adding the apple and the toppings) for 3 to 4 days.
+Make ahead: Bircher muesli is a great recipe for meal prep.
+You can either make the portions you need the night before or make more for example on Sunday night and keep them in the refrigerator (before adding the apple and the toppings) for 3 to 4 days.

-You can keep the rolled oats soaking in the refrigerator (before adding the apple) for up to 3 – 4 days.
-Not suitable for freezing.
+Refrigerator: You can keep the rolled oats soaking in the fridge (before adding the apple) for 3 – 4 days.

 Questions

-We would not recommend cooking bircher muesli.
-However, you can heat it up in the microwave for a couple of minutes before adding the fresh fruit.
+We don’t recommend cooking Bircher muesli.
+However, you can heat it in the microwave for a couple of minutes before adding the fresh fruit.

-Nowadays, the term muesli is used more broadly for a pack of dry oats mixed with berries, nuts, dried fruits, and sometimes chocolate chips.
-Bircher muesli, on the other hand, is still associated with the original recipe from Dr. Bircher.
+The term muesli is used more broadly for a pack of dry oats mixed with berries, nuts, dried fruits, and sometimes chocolate chips.
+Bircher muesli, on the other hand, is still associated with Dr. Bircher’s original recipe and with a healthy breakfast.

 Bircher muesli is made of rolled oats soaked overnight in milk, grated apple, lemon juice, almonds, and raisins.

-Bircher muesli is a type of overnight oats and probably the first type of overnight oats ever made as it was first invented in 1900.
-It’s made with rolled oats, milk, grated apples, raisins, nuts, and lemon juice.
+Bircher muesli, invented in 1900, is a type of overnight oats made with rolled oats, milk, grated apples, raisins, nuts, and lemon juice.

-Nowadays there are many types of overnight oats made with all sorts of ingredients such as chocolate, nut butters, and exotic fruits.
+Nowadays, there are many types of overnight oats made with various ingredients, such as chocolate, nut butter, and exotic fruits.

 More Oats Recipes